vishakhadhonde9/Linux-/Session-6.md

 In Linux, files are well managed using file management system.
 Linux File Management System manage files in hierarchical structure where, “/” (slash) is main directory or root directory (root node in hierarchy).
 All other directories comes beneath “/” directory.
 ## /-
 - root of file system
+- Every single file and directory start from the root directory.
+- The only root user has the right to write under this directory.
+- /root is the root user’s home directory, which is not the same as /
 ## /root-
 - Home directory of root user.
 In this directory, root user can store its personal files.
 - Every single file and directory start from root dir.